ubiubi18/IIP-demurrage/README.md

 **IIP-X: Introducing Limited Supply and Demurrage Tax on iDNA Balances**

-**Title**: Demurrage Tax on iDNA Balances for Sustainable Mining Rewards
+**Title**: Limited Supply and Demurrage Tax on iDNA Balances for Sustainable Mining Rewards

 **Owner**: ubiubi18